 Constant Vigilance

 Risk assessments should be reviewed at least annually but in reality constant vigilance should be part of every employee’s working day.
 We don’t, for example, check that roads are safe to cross only once a year.
 Risks can develop or escalate at any time and well trained staff should be alert to this fact.
-IOSH risk assessment training can provide a strong focus and safety ethic in those responsible for creating and managing risk assessments – this focus is invaluable for employers in ensuring that practical, common sense approaches are adopted to risk management at all times.
+Risk assessment training can provide a strong focus and safety ethic in those responsible for creating and managing risk assessments – this focus is invaluable for employers in ensuring that practical, common sense approaches are adopted to risk management at all times.